opencontainers/runc/bundle.md

 The syntax and semantics for `config.json` are described in [this specification](config.md).

 One or more *content directories* may be adjacent to the configuration file.
 This must include at least the root filesystem (referenced in the configuration file by the *root* field) and may include other related content (signatures, other configs, etc.).
 The interpretation of these resources is specified in the configuration.
+The names of the directories may be arbitrary, but users should consider using conventional names as in the example below.

 ```
 /